UTS-eResearch/ocfl-nginx/doc/ocfl-nginx.md

 If `ocfl_solr` is configured for a repository, the default resolver is `solr`, otherwise it's `pairtree`.

+### $ocfl_allow

+Only allow content which matches a regular expression to be served, if this is defined.

+The regexp is anchored to the end of the path, so

+    set $ocfl_allow \.html

+will get turned into `/\.html$/` when used to match.
+This is because `$` isn't allowed or escapable in an nginx variable assignment.

+### $ocfl_referrer

+Limits responses to only those HTTP requests with the 'Referer' header set to a value which matches.
+This allows the ocfl server to only deliver content when it's wrapped in an iframe from a page with the right URL.

 ## Sample config

 Sample config for a server with a single ocfl repository.